-Project 2.1. is carried out in cooperation with the yacht Designer Gabriel Heyman, who designed three sailboat forebodies with different vertical distribution of fullness.
+Project 2.1. was carried out in cooperation with the yacht Designer Gabriel Heyman, who designed three sailboat forebodies with different vertical distribution of fullness.
 These hulls were used in wave simulations with three different wave lengths in an MSc thesis by Kostalas and Pluto (2016).
 A new validation case (towing in waves) was created in an MSc project by Myklebust (2017).
 New calculations for other wave heights were also carried out for the three hulls.
-A more thorough analysis of the validation is presently being carried out by Adam Persson in his PhD project.
-All systematic computations will also be repeated with a large emphasis on numerical details.
-The knowledge gained will be used in project 1.3.

 Project 2.2.
 This ongoing project includes results from an MSc project by Allroth and Wu, reported in Allroth et al (2015) and from a PhD project by Orych, partly presented in Orych and Larsson (2015).
 The aim is to investigate the effect of the large transom sterns of modern hulls and to find the optimum stern and transom shape for varying Froude numbers.